Reduce. Reuse. Recycle... then Throw Away.

 Note that in the Town of Brookhaven it is illegal to discard metal in your trash.
 Unfortunately, Bianculli does not take recycle metal.
 However, metal can be collected separately on site, and taken to one of several recycling facilities in the area.
 Note, they pay money for the metal!

 New York State's website is a great source for additional information on reduce, reuse, and recycle.
 NYS Recycling and Composting.
 Here is a DEC brochure on recycling hazardous household materials: DEC Recycling Brochure.
-Also, here is trash and recycling guide from the Town of Brookhaven: Brookhaven Recycling Guide.
+Also, here is trash and recycling guide from the Town of Brookhaven (good for general recycling info, but schedule does not apply to Old Field residents): Brookhaven Recycling Guide.

 Regular trash is picked up every Monday and Thursday.
 If a holiday falls on a designated pickup day, the trash will be picked up the following day.
-Trash pickup is also handled by Bianculli Sanitation (see above for contact info).
+Trash pickup is also handled by Bianculli Sanitation, or other contracted vendor of your choice (see above for contact info).

 Leaf & Brush